-I am currently assistant professor of 20th century Japanese history in the Department of East Asian Languages and Cultures at Columbia University.
-My research interests include the environmental history of Japan, science, technology and society studies, and the global history of sovereignty since the 19th century.
+I am currently Unson Microcollege Program Director at Columbia University’s Weatherhead East Asian Institute.
+My research interests include Japanese history, Pacific history, environmental history, the history of science and technology, and the global history of sovereignty since the 19th century.

 Bird hunting on the Senkaku/Diaoyu Islands, 1939